-Figure 13: Clinical data from five patients treated on dose level 1 of EVX-01 in combination with PD-1 CPI.
+Figure 11: Clinical data from five patients treated on dose level 1 of EVX-01 in combination with PD-1 CPI.
 Patients were monitored during the clinical trial and disease development determined by measuring and scoring development of tumor lesions according to the international acknowledged RECIST & iRECIST criteria.
-Black triangles indicate time of immunization with EVX-01.
-Patients D01\B-D01\E were treatment naïve upon enrollment in the trial and received two to three rounds of PD-1 CPI before treatment with EVX-01.
-Patient D01\A had stable disease PD-1 CPI for 8 months prior to treatment with EVX-01.
+Black triangles indicate time of treatment with EVX-01.
+Patients D01_B-D01_E were treatment naïve upon enrollment in the trial and received two to three rounds of PD-1 CPI before treatment with EVX-01.
+Patient D01_A had stable disease PD-1 CPI for 8 months prior to treatment with EVX-01.

-Early results from EVX-01 dose level 1 indicate that the combination therapy is well-tolerated and rapidly induces a broad and long-lasting neoepitope-specific, de novo T-cell reponse in all patients (Figure 14).
+Early results from EVX-01 dose level 1 indicate that the combination therapy is well-tolerated and rapidly induces a broad and long-lasting neoepitope-specific, de novo T-cell response in all patients (Figure 12).

-As shown in Figure 13 above, five patients were treated at dose level 1 after treatment with CPI.
+As shown in Figure 11 above, five patients were treated at dose level 1 after treatment with CPI.
 A benefit of the combination therapy was observed for three patients.
 Of these three patients, one patient had stable disease, or SD, on CPI treatment approximately eight months prior to receiving EVX-01 treatment.
-Following immunization with EVX-01, this patient had a long-lasting CR (335 days as of November 26, 2020), demonstrating the potential synergistic effect of the combination treatment with CPI.
-Another one of these three patients responded after two immunizations with EVX-01 treatment, showing a long-lasting PR response (164 days as of November 26, 2020).
-The third patient responded after three treatments with EVX-01 and is still having a PR response after 555 days (as of November 26, 2020), thereby further supporting a potential benefit of the combination treatment.
+Following treatment with EVX-01, this patient had a long-lasting CR (335 days as of November 26, 2020), demonstrating the potential synergistic effect of the combination treatment with CPI.
+Another one of these three patients responded after three treatments with EVX-01 and is still having a PR response after 555 days (as of November 26, 2020), thereby further supporting the potential synergistic effect of the combination treatment.
+The third patient responded after two treatments with EVX-01, showing a PR response for 164 days.